 The Office of the Registrar provides academic advising support to students and faculty by maintaining academic records on students and programs, by implementing academic policy, by tracking student progress toward graduation, and by providing transcripts, degree audits, and reports as needed.

-Immediately upon enrollment students are assigned a faculty advisor in their program of study and are required to meet with their faculty advisor once each term to receive academic advising and permission to register for the next term.
+Immediately upon enrollment, students are assigned a faculty advisor in their program of study and are required to meet with their faculty advisor once each term to receive academic advising.
 Students are encouraged to meet with their faculty advisor, a representative from the Advising Center, or the Office of the Registrar anytime throughout the year when questions arise about enrollment in classes, policies, or procedures or simply for additional advising support.

 To help ensure you are able to register online without difficulty:

-- Check your permission to register.
-If you have any holds on your account taking the time to verify that you have permission to register will allow you time before registration opens to address any restrictions.
+- Check Student Planning for problems that may prevent you from registering.
+If you have any holds on your account, taking the time to verify that you have permission to register will allow you time before registration opens to address any restrictions.
+Notifications appear in the upper right corner of the page:

 - Update or confirm your address.
 This is required of all students during the fall.
 Students will not be permitted to register either online or in-person until this is completed.